bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 React Router’s `<Switch>` component allows you to only render one `<Route>` even if several match the current URL.
 You can nest as many `Route`s as you wish between the opening and closing `Switch` tags, but only the first one that matches the current URL will be rendered.

 This is particularly useful if you want a default component that will only render if none of our other routes match.
 View the example below.
 Without the Switch, `DefaultComponent` would always render.
-Since there isn’t set a path in the `DefaultComponent` route, it will simply use the default path of `/`.
+Since there isn't set a path in the `DefaultComponent` route, it will simply use the default path of `/`.
 Now the `DefaultComponent` will only render when neither of the preceding routes match.

     <Switch>
       <Route path="some/url" component={SomeComponent} />